curtispmartin/Utilities/README.md

 ## Molecular_Dynamics
 Contains multiple scripts written to enable molecular dynamics simulations using GROMACS.
 - `cgenff_charmm2gmx_py3_nx2.py` converts ligand parameters (from CGenFF) to GROMACS format.
-Slightly adapted from [the Mackerell lab](mackerell.umaryland.edu/download.php?filename=CHARMM_ff_params_files/cgenff_charmm2gmx.py)
+Slightly adapted from [the Mackerell lab](mackerell.umaryland.edu/download.php?filename=CHARMM_ff_params_files/cgenff_charmm2gmx.py).
+- `comp_replicates.py` compares data generated from two different experiments, both done in replicate.
+WIP.
 - `gen_complex.py` creates a `complex.gro` from `protein.gro` & `ligand.gro`, which are processed using `pdb2gmx`
 - `gen_restraints.py` inserts all ligand restraints into `topol.top`.
 - `gen_topology.py` inserts ligand topologies into `topol.top`.
 - `parse_xvg.py` generates simple lineplots from resulting .xvg files produced by GROMACS.
-- `replicates.py` starts analysis of replicates in single experiment.
+- `plot_replicates.py` starts analysis of replicates in single experiment.
 WIP.
 - `simulation_*.sh` are the shell scripts for submitting simulation to HPC via `sbatch`.
 - `swap_codes.py` enables quick swapping of ligand/protein codes (or anything else really) w/i files.
 Simplifies simulation setup significantly (somewhat surprisingly, given it's so simple).
 Provide input code using `-i`, output code using `-o`, & all files for which you want to swap the two using `-f`.
 - `*.mdp` scripts provide the parameters for each part of the simulation.